AVSystem/developer-zone/docs/Coiote_IoT_DM/User_Interface/Device_Provisioning.md

     Before running the script some configuration should be set.
 Example configuration can be found in `Anjay-zephyr-client/tools/provisioning-tool/configs` directory.

     - Edit `endpoint_cfg` contains LwM2M objects setting that will be uploaded to the device.
-Set `RID.Security.Mode` to `0` and modify `RID.Security.PKOrIdentity` and `RID.Security.SecretKey` as well.
+Set `RID.Security.PKOrIdentity` and `RID.Security.SecretKey`.
+Make sure that `RID.Security.Mode` is set to `0`.

     - Edit `lwm2m_server.json` modify `domain` entry to reflect your domain in Coiote server.
 This file is needed if you wish the script to automatically add the new device to Coiote DM.